Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Methodology

 \subsubsection{Robustness via Sentence Shuffling}

 To mitigate positional biases \citep{liu-etal-2024-lost}, especially common in multi-document retrieval settings, we apply sentence shuffling during training by randomly permuting sentence order within each passage.
-This simple perturbation encourages the classifier to rely on semantic relevance rather than fixed positions, improving generalization to real-world RAG inputs with noisy or varied structure.
+This perturbation discourages the probe from exploiting positional shortcuts and encourages more robust utilization decoding under noisy retrieval layouts.